 Birth Parent Representation

-We provide representation to birth parents in NY and NJ.
+We provide representation to birth parents in New York and New Jersey.
 If you are out of state, you will be entitled to independent representation by an attorney in your home state.

 How can an adoption attorney help me?

 Why should I talk to an adoption attorney if I’m considering adoption?

 - Private placement adoption: You and the prospective adoptive parents each have your own attorneys (at no cost to you) and the placement is made by you directly to the family you select.